shashankatthaluri/learning-repositorys/Python /03_data types.md

 # Understanding Python Data Types 📊

-## 📝 Data Types
+## 📝 Data Types Overview

-Here's a quick look at different types of data in Python and how you might use them.
+Let's dive into the diverse world of data types in Python and explore their applications.

 | Data Type | Description                          | Example          |
 | --------- | ------------------------------------ | ---------------- |